AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 ### <a id="nowebrtc"></a> ⚡️ nowebrtc

 Disables WebRTC by overriding `RTCPeerConnection`.
-The overriden function will log every attempt to create a new connection.
+The overridden function will log every attempt to create a new connection.

 Related UBO scriptlet:
 https://github.com/gorhill/uBlock/wiki/Resources-Library#nowebrtcjs-